Terry Gilliam's unrealized projects: A Scanner Darkly

+Into the Woods

+In the 1990s, Gilliam met with Stephen Sondheim for a film adaptation of the latter's show Into the Woods that Paramount Pictures was supposed to produce, with Robin Williams and Emma Thompson as the Baker and Baker's Wife, but Gilliam refused to do it because he thought the script was less good than the original.
+In 2022, Gilliam would return to the property to direct a revival of the broadway show.

 The Defective Detective

-In 1992, it was reported that Gilliam was going to make The Defective Detective next after The Fisher King (1991), only to abandon it in favor of making a Don Quixote film.
-Then, Gilliam worked on The Defective Detective again to only to reject it in favor of directing 12 Monkeys (1995) instead.
-Then, the Los Angeles Times reported in 1996 that Gilliam was working on The Defective Detective script with Richard LaGravenese.
+In April 1992, it was reported that Gilliam was going to make The Defective Detective next after The Fisher King (1991), only to abandon it in favor of making a Don Quixote film.
+Then, Gilliam worked on the film again, only to reject it in favor of directing 12 Monkeys (1995) instead.
+Then, the Los Angeles Times reported in 1996 that Gilliam was working on the script with Richard LaGravenese.
 According to the L.A.
-Times, the story was "about a middle-aged New York cop who’s having a nervous breakdown and ends up in a fantasy world."
-The film was to have been produced by Scott Rudin and Margie Simkin and be distributed by Paramount Pictures.
+Times, the story was "about a middle-aged New York cop who's having a nervous breakdown and ends up in a fantasy world."
+The film was to have been produced by Scott Rudin and Margie Simkin and distributed by Paramount Pictures.
 Nicolas Cage was to star in the film.
-In addition to Cage, Bruce Willis, Cameron Diaz and Nick Nolte were attached to the project.
+In addition to Cage, Bruce Willis, Cameron Diaz, and Nick Nolte were attached to the project.
 Danny DeVito was also attached to the project.
 Gilliam claims that Sean Connery was also involved.
 In February 1997, Paramount put the film in turnaround.

-In June 2015, Gilliam hinted that The Defective Detective could possibly be made as a miniseries from Amazon Prime Video.
+In June 2015, Gilliam hinted that The Defective Detective could possibly be made into a miniseries on Amazon Prime Video.
 Variety reported in November that same year that Gilliam and LaGravenese regained the rights to the script from Paramount and "reworked it as a six-hour miniseries."
+In 2025, Gilliam showed optimism of the script being revived in the wake of new management changes at Paramount.

+Cartooned

+In October 1992, it was reported in Variety that Gilliam was signed to direct a film called Cartooned for producer Laura Ziskin.
+The big-budget project was in "fast-track development" at TriStar Pictures.